 Say hello to the all-new Vauxhall Corsa.
-The next-gen supermini is set to hit the market in 2020, and it’s now been confirmed an all-electric Corsa-e will also be available, with the zero-emissions version priced from £26,490.
+The next-gen supermini will arrive in January, and it’s now been confirmed an all-electric Corsa-e will also be available, with the zero-emissions version priced from £26,490.

 The new car gets a much sleeker look than the outgoing model, with sharp lines running down the side along with an all-new face that fits in with the newer Vauxhall models such as the Crossland X. It’ll only be available as a five-door hatch and its dimensions are set to be slightly larger than its predecessor.

-It does however, weigh less; it’s around 40kg lighter than the current car, which improve efficiency of the petrol and diesel variants, and also maximise the range of the electric version.
+It does, however, weigh less; it’s around 40kg lighter than the current car, which improves the efficiency of the petrol and diesel variants and also maximises the range of the electric version.

 On the inside, there’s a 7in touchscreen infotainment unit in the middle of the dashboard, while the driver benefits from digital readouts rather than analogue dials.

 The infotainment screen can be ordered as a larger 10in unit depending on trim level, too.
 Quality has taken a step up, with the Corsa now based on the same PSA platform as the upcoming Peugeot 208.